phquoc25/js-lib-unit-test-webpack/README.md

 npm install -g karma-cli
 karmar init
 ```

+# Using webpack to bundle the source codes

 # Troubleshooting
 ## Issue 1
 You need to include some adapter that implements __karma__.start method!